its-webhosting/wordpress-github-updater/README.md

 ]);
 ```

-Upgrade to any stable, RC, or beta release in the 3.x series, but don't upgrade to higher major version numbers:
+* To upgrade to any stable, RC, or beta release in the 3.x series, _without_ upgrading to new major releases (4.x and later):
 ```php
 new \Umich\GithubUpdater\Init([
     'repo'           => 'its-cloudflare/umich-cloudflare',
     'slug'           => plugin_basename( __FILE__ ),
     'match_releases' => '/^v3\.[0-9.]+(-(beta|rc))?/i',
 ```
-If the plugin major version is already 3.x, an easier way to do the same thing is to use the value `includeBeta,pinMajor`
+If the plugin major version is already 3.x, an easier way to do the same thing is to use the `match_releases` value `includeBeta,pinMajor`

 The plugin may choose to have a setting to allow administrators to select which types of upgrades they want to opt into.
 For an example UI, see the [WordPress GitHub Updater Demo](https://github.com/its-webhosting/wordpress-github-updater-demo) plugin.

+### Overriding plugins that use the library

-WordPress administrators can also override the value `match_releases` provided by the plugin author by running
+WordPress administrators can also override the value `match_releases` provided by the plugin by running
 ```bash
 wp option set github-updater-override-${plugin_slug} '${value}'
 ```